rails/rails/guides/source/upgrading_ruby_on_rails.md

 #### Thread-safety

-In classic mode, constant autoloading is not thread-safe, though Rails has locks in place for example to make web requests thread-safe when autoloading is enabled, as it is common in `development` mode.
+In classic mode, constant autoloading is not thread-safe, though Rails has locks in place for example to make web requests thread-safe when autoloading is enabled, as it is common in the development environment.

 Constant autoloading is thread-safe in `zeitwerk` mode.
 For example, you can now autoload in multi-threaded scripts executed by the `runner` command.